tudelft3d/website/education/msctopics/index.md

 - - -

-## Accuracy assesment of EnergyBAG (in-house urban energy building simulation tool)
+## Accuracy assessment of EnergyBAG (in-house urban energy building simulation tool)
 ![](img/UBES_PhDCamiloEvaluation.png){:width="800px"}

 The aim of this MSc thesis is the evaluation of the output EnergyBAG, an in-house urban energy building simulation software tool (UBES) develop by Camilo León-Sánchez during his PhD research.